 Here are some examples of search results from Google Search.

-So let’s start using terms that Google Business uses: travelers create searches using categories and locations.
+So let’s start using terms that Google Business Profile uses: travelers create searches using categories and locations.
 In this case, it’s golf courses in Fredericton.

 What you are seeing is called the Local 3-pack – everyone wants to make it into that 3-pack for their category for their area.
 Achieving that depends on many factors, including how crowded the category is in that location.
 But we know that claiming and verifying your listing is a good start.
 Also, having lots of reviews and an average score of at least 4 increases your chances of showing up.